 Both degrees cover the fundamentals of commerce and its related subjects, but there’s a vast difference between the two.
 A B.Com course gives you an overview of the various commerce-related issues, whereas a B.Com (Honors) course lets you specialize in a particular commerce-related subject.

 That’s why the demand for B.Com (Honors) is higher in the industry.
 If you’re focused on specializing in a specific topic, B.Com (Honors) will give you a fantastic career after 12th commerce without maths.

 Some of the popular subject choices to specialize in the B.Com (Honors) course are:

 - International Business

 3. BBA (Bachelor of Business Administration)

 If you’re interested in the corporate sector and want to pursue leadership roles in companies, then getting a Bachelor of Business Administration degree would be perfect for you.
+Do you want to do BBA without maths?
 A BBA degree teaches you the basics of management, business method, and related subjects.

 BBA offers you the option to specialize in many subjects, including the following:

 - BBA in Computer Application

 - BBA in International Business